Nonso-M/JobETL/README.md

 **N/B** The data is backed up in the postgres-data folder
 ### The ETL pipeline performs the following steps within the Docker container:

-> Extract: Connects to the AmericanJob API and retrieves job data using the provided parameters.
+- Extract: Connects to the AmericanJob API and retrieves job data using the provided parameters.
-Transform: Transforms the raw job data into the desired format, applying any necessary data filtering or preprocessing.
+- Transform: Transforms the raw job data into the desired format, applying any necessary data filtering or preprocessing.
-Load: Loads the processed job data into either a sqlite db or a Postgres DB.
+- Load: Loads the processed job data into either a sqlite db or a Postgres DB.

 Data Structure
 The structure of the data stored in the database after running the Dockerized ETL pipeline will be as follows:

-Table Name: jobs
+### Table Name: jobs
+Table Schema:
+`PositionTitle` - Title of the Job
+`PositionURI` - Link to the job posting on USAJobs `PositionLocation` - A list of locations for the job `Salary-Range` - A concatenation of the lower and upper bound of the salary available for the role `RateIntervalCode`- Is it PA(Per Annum) or PM(Per Month) `AgencyContactEmail`- Email of the agency hiring `AgencyContactPhone`- Phone of the agency hiring `Grade`- A concatenation of the maximum and minimum grade for the role `ApplyOnlineURL`- A direct link to the application page `Organization_name` - Name of Organizzation `Organization_dept` - Department that is hiring `JobCategory` -  Is it a full time, part time etc `ApplicationClodeDate`- When the application closes

+## Deployment and Scheduling
+Amazon Elastic Container Service (Amazon ECS), is a shared state, optimistic concurrency system that provides flexible scheduling capabilities for your tasks and containers.
+Amazon ECS provides a service scheduler for long-running tasks and applications.
+It also provides the ability to run tasks manually for batch jobs or single run tasks.
+EventBridge Scheduler to create a schedule.

+### Pros of using ECS for Scheduling and Deployment includes
+- Fully Managed Service
+- Flexibility in Task Scheduling
+- Auto Scalability
+- Security and Networking

+### Cons of using ECS for Scheduling and Deployment includes
+- Cost Optimization Management
+- Learning Curve
+- Advanced Features and Customization

-Data Schedule
+## Data Schedule
 You can configure the Dockerized ETL pipeline to run periodically using a scheduling tool (e.g., cron jobs, Airflow).
 Decide on the appropriate schedule based on the frequency of updates to the API data and the needs of your analysis.

 Troubleshooting